 Transportation in Taconic State Park

-Taconic State Park is located along New York State Route 22 and is just north of where the New York, Massachusetts and Connecticut borders all come together.
-Due to this location along New York State Route 22, it is quite easy to access and you should have no trouble getting your RV into the park if it is 30ft or smaller.
+Taconic State Park is located along New York State Route 22 and is just north of where the New York, Massachusetts, and Connecticut borders all come together.
+Due to this location along this busy route, the park is easy to access.
+Whether you're renting an RV from nearby or hauling your rig, you should have no trouble getting into the park as long as your vehicle is under 30 feet.

 Campgrounds and parking in Taconic State Park